commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 Test TC108
 ----------

-:Summary: Add **Availability** to the Hotel Room Type.
+:Summary: Add **Availability** to the Pms Room Type.

 :Requirement: TC101, TC102, T103

-:Procedure: Add the availability to the Room Type using a Hotel Channel Connector Backend.
+:Procedure: Add the availability to the Room Type using a Pms Channel Connector Backend.

 :Result: The Availability is created in WuBook.